kartermelad/pong-ai-battle/README.md

 # pong-ai-battle
-An adaptive Pong environment where two agents train via self-play using PyTorch and reinforcement learning
+An adaptive Pong environment where an agent trains via self-play using PyTorch and reinforcement learning